asiya-km/Shipping-a-Data-Product-From-Raw-Telegram-Data-to-an-Analytical-API/README.md

 ## Setup
 1. Copy `.env.example` to `.env` and fill in your secrets.
+2. Place YOLO model weights (e.g., `yolov8.pt`) in `src/enrichment/models/` and update `YOLO_MODEL_PATH` in your `.env`.
-2. Build and start the stack:
+3. Build and start the stack:
    ```bash
    docker-compose up --build
    ```
-3. Run scraping, enrichment, and API scripts as needed.
+4. Run scraping, enrichment, and API scripts as needed.
+5. Develop your dbt models in the `dbt/` directory.

+## External Files
+- **YOLO Model Weights:** Place the contents of `yolo.zip` (e.g., `yolov8.pt`) in `src/enrichment/models/`.
+- **YOLO Notebook:** `src/enrichment/models/Yolo.ipynb` is for demonstration and experimentation.
+It is not used in the production pipeline, but can be referenced for development or presentation.
+- **Dagster Example Files:** Files like `pipeline_with_schedule.py` and `main.py` in `src/orchestration/` are examples (e.g., COVID ETL) and not part of the main Telegram pipeline.
+Your main pipeline is in `pipeline.py`.
+- **Sample Images:** Place in `data/raw/telegram_images/` if provided.
+- **Large files and models are not committed to the repository.** See `.gitignore` for details.

+## Best Practices for Large Files
+- Do not commit large model weights or sample data to GitHub.
+- Use `.gitignore` to exclude these files and provide instructions for placement in the README.

 ## Main Components
 - **Scraping:** Extracts Telegram messages and images to `data/raw/telegram_messages`.